omeatai/src-Business-Analysis/README.md

 </details>

 <details>
 <summary>18.
-How do you conduct a JAD Session - Meeting </summary>
+How to conduct a JAD Session - Meeting </summary>

-## How do you conduct a JAD Session - Meeting
+## How to conduct a JAD Session - Meeting

 - On the day of the JAD session, the BA shall introduce all the JAD participants and discuss the goals and objectives of the JAD session.
 - The BA shall review open questions from the previous JAD session if any.